Davis, Pelicans hold off Doncic-led Mavs 114-112

 Davis was fouled on the shot and made the free throw for a two-point lead.
 Dallas got two more possessions, but Doncic had a layup blocked by Jrue Holiday, Dennis Smith Jr. missed a 3-pointer and the Mavericks couldn't get off a shot on a final possession with four seconds left.

+Davis said he was proud of the "hustle play" by guard E'Twaun Moore that led to his go-ahead basket.
+Moore poked the ball free from Doncic, chased it down to the end line and saved it inbounds to Solomon Hill, who got the ball to Holiday, who finally found Davis on the wing.

+"We take a lot of pride in the hustle points," Davis said.
+"Alvin talks about us getting on the floor for 50-50 balls.
+Plays like that win you games."

-Davis also grabbed 17 rebounds and New Orleans snapped a five-game skid.
-The Pelicans dominated in the paint, scoring 70 points, including 22 from Julius Randle.
+Davis also grabbed 17 rebounds and the Pelicans held a 49-39 edge on the boards.
+New Orleans dominated in the paint, scoring 70 points, including 22 from Julius Randle.

 Doncic scored 34 points and hit 7 of 10 3-pointers, and Harrison Barnes had 21 points.